• Skip to primary navigation

 • ×

-Published: Mar 18, 2020 · Modified: Jul 15, 2022 by Petra Kupská
+Published: Mar 18, 2020 · Modified: May 14, 2024 by Petra Kupská | Cook Like Czechs · Leave a Comment

 Jump to Recipe

-• Email
+• 1.0Kshares

-➜ What Is Czech Holandský řízek?
+➜ What is Holandský řízek?

 ➜ Ingredients

-• Semi-hard cheese, grated, 45 % fat, e.g. Cheddar, in the Czech Republic we use Gouda or Edam (Dutch cheeses)
+• Semi-hard cheese; grated, 45 % fat, e.g. Cheddar; in the Czech Republic, we use Gouda or Edam (Dutch cheeses)

-• salt
+• Salt

 • Black pepper, freshly ground

-• Cold water, only a few tablespoons, for juicier texture
+• Cold milk for a juicier texture

 ✅ You’ll find the exact amount of ingredients below in the recipe card, which you can also print out.